Khashiev/Java0/README.md

 Operators	| Standard operations of primitive types, conditions, loops Methods |	String::equals, String::toCharArray, String::length

-You've just become a great hacker, but your customer comes back to you with another task.
-This time, they need to be able to maintain a class timetable in their educational institution.
-Customer opens a school in September 2020.
-So, you need to implement the MVP version of the project for this month only.
+You've just become a great hacker, but your client comes back to you with another task.
+This time, they need to be able to maintain a class schedule for their educational institution.
+The client opens a school in September 2020.
+So you need to implement the MVP version of the project for that month only.

-You need to be able to create a list of students and specify time and weekdays for classes.
-Classes can be held on any day of week between 1 pm and 6 pm.
-Multiple classes can be held on a single day.
-However, total classes per week cannot exceed 10.
+You need to be able to create a list of students and specify the time and weekdays for classes.
+Classes can be held any day of the week between 13:00 and 18:00.
+Multiple classes may be held on a single day.
+However, the total number of classes per week cannot exceed 10.

-Maximum number of students in the timetable is also 10.
-Maximum length of a student's name is 10 (no spaces).
+The maximum number of students in a class is also 10.
+Maximum length of student name is 10 (no spaces).

-You should also provide an ability to record student's attendance.
-To do so, time and date of classes shall be specified next to each student's name along with attendance status (HERE, NOT_HERE).
-You do not need to record attendance for all classes in a month.
+You should also provide a way to record student attendance.
+To do this you need to specify the time and date of the class next to each student's name and the attendance status (HERE, NOT_HERE).
+You do not need to record attendance for all classes in one month.

-Therefore, application's life cycle is as follows:
+Therefore, the life cycle of the application is as follows:
-1. Creating a list of students
+1. Create a list of students.
-2. Populating a timetable—each class (time, day of week) is entered in a separate row
+2. Fill a timetable — each class (time, day of the week) is entered in a separate row.
-3. Attendance recording
+3. Record attendance.
-4. Displaying the timetable in tabular form with attendance statuses.
+4. Display the timetable in tabular form with attendance status.

-Each application operation stage is divided by "." (period).
-Absolute correctness of data is guaranteed, except for sequential ordering of classes when populating the timetable.
+Each stage of application operation is separated by "." (period).
+Absolute correctness of data is guaranteed, except for the sequential order of classes when filling the timetable.

-Example of program operation:
+Example of how the program works:

 ![program](misc/images/program.png)